 - The EQA agrees the units, learners, portfolios and other related records required in the sample and confirms arrangements with you in writing - The Centre Co-ordinator must provide original paperwork, evidence or records when the EQA, Centre Management Team and / or the Quality Assurance Team request this information for monitoring purposes.
-This may be scanned and sent electronically or paper copies may be posted.
 We would highly recommend that the ATC retains copies of all paperwork prior to submission - If the Centre Co-ordinator wishes to send the original paperwork via post, we would highly recommend it is sent recorded delivery.